flast101/padding-oracle-attack-explained/index.md

 **Unknown elements:**
 - P<sub>3</sub>: the last plaintext block, which we are trying to find.
 - P'<sub>1</sub>: the plaintext block coming from the concatenation of X and C<sub>3</sub>, and which depends on padding mechanism.
-We don't know it, but we will discover it thanks to the padding in the next xchapter.
+We don't know it, but we will discover it thanks to the padding in the next chapter.

 **More importantly, this equation has no cryptography anymore, only XOR.
 We could skip the cryptographic aspect only with math.**

 This is exactely where resides the vulnerability of CBC mode... and the beauty of this attack.
 Using math, we have just demonstrated that we can get rid of cryptography if we know how PKCS7 padding works.

 * * *
 ## 5- Padding Oracle Attack